 How Is CBD Oil Ingested?

 CBD oil can come in many different forms, including capsules, tinctures, topicals, edibles and vape liquids.
 It’s recommended to try a variety of applications to see which ones you like best.
-For example, our Hero Brand Trauma Oil is a topical solution you can easily roll onto your body.
+For example, our CBD is a topical solution you can easily roll onto your body.
 Alternatively, you could ingest CBD as water-soluble droplets that infuse with water and other beverages.
 Or you may prefer using a tincture sublingually.
 There are many choices to help new users of CBD find the right method of ingestion.